reddit/devvit-fiddlesticks/readme.md

 - be tactical about social. networking is hard.
 I will probably avoid MMOs and pick more focused social features going forward under these time constraints.
 - be big and colorful.
 I like the aesthetic of corridor but I knew it'd be polarizing.
 - think critically when planning. you don't get what you don't aim at.
 I want to be careful not to build something I know I don't want.
-- try noEmit and the native unit test runner.

 I'm going to keep doing: